johnslipper/sik-svelte/README.md

 ## Deploying to the web

 Currently deployed on Firebase hosting.
 Any PRs merged into the `main` branch within github will be automatically deployed to production.

+Creating a pull request will also generate a preview site for checking prior to merging.